RHuebsch13/YogiBear/README.md

 All design choices are made to create an easy to use and easy to naviagte website, that is visually pleasing for the user.

 ### Fonts
+Google font Roboto has been used as the primary font.
+The sans-serif fallback is included as a generic category in case 'Roboto' is not available on the user's device or browser.
+Both fonts were selected as the are easy to read and match the aesthetic of the page.

 ### Icons
+Icons were used in the footer for the social media links as well as the download class timetable link.
+These icons were chosen because they are familiar and easily recognisable so the user can decipher the meaning and use of the icon.

 ### Colours